-Scheduled fall meeting (October 20, 2022).
+Fall meeting (October 20, 2022).

-The committee scheduled its fall meeting for Thursday, October 20, 2022.
+The committee's fall meeting will take place on Thursday, October 20, 2022.
 This year's fall meeting will be held on the Thursday following the Judicial Conference (usually held the Friday preceding the Judicial Conference) to avoid conflict with an annual Family Law Conference.